 - 1.01 The application site is located to the south east of Lenham Road, Headcorn.
-The application site is within open countryside and adjoins a number of other Gypsy and Traveller sites which are at the time of writing awaiting appeal decisions / are unauthorised.
-In policy terms the application site is within the countryside but otherwise there are no other policy designations. - 1.02 There is an established, dense native species hedgerow approximately 4 metres in height along Lenham Road and the application site is bounded by a 2m close boarded fence.
-Due to its siting "behind" the 'Greengates' and '1 Long Lane', site views from Lenham Road are very minimal.
-The close boarded fence only allows for views of the tops of the application site and Traveller sites to the northeast of the application site (Oak Tree Farm).
-Views are only possible when travelling along Long Lane. - 1.03 The application site in this instance is immediately to the southeast of the 'wider' Greengates site, which is depicted in the below image.
+The application site is within open countryside and adjoins a number of other Gypsy and Traveller sites which are at the time of writing awaiting appeal decisions / are unauthorised. - 1.02 There is an established, dense native species hedgerow approximately 4 metres in height along Lenham Road and the application site is bounded by a 2m close boarded fence.
+Due to its siting behind the 'Greengates' site views from Lenham Road are very minimal.
+The close boarded fence only allows for views of the tops of the application site and Traveller sites to the northeast of the application site (Oak Tree Farm). - 1.03 The application site in this instance was the 'wider' Greengates site, as indicated in the below image.
 This site has since been subdivided.
-The site in this instance is known as 'Land Adjoining Greengates' and is situated to the south east of 'Greengates', '1 Greengates' and '1 Long Lane' which also have ongoing applications seeking Gypsy and Traveller development.
+The site in this instance is known as '1 Long Lane' and is situated to the south east of 'Greengates' and '1 Greengates' which also have ongoing applications seeking Gypsy and Traveller development.